hackle/blog-rust/raw/typescript-co-and-contra-variant.md

 interface I6 extends I4, I5 {}
 ```

-A trained Object-oriented thinker should grok this right away.
-Any value of interface `I6` must have all 3 fields to satisfy both `I4` and `I5` - it's a stricter type than both.
+A trained Object-oriented mind (that's you, yes) should grok this right away.
+Any value of interface `I6` must have all 3 fields to satisfy both `I4` and `I5` - it's a stricter type than each.

 The name "intersection" makes sense if we count the values of each type: values of `I6` is the intersection of values of `I4` and `I5`.

 # Union and intersection of one

 The philosophical and curious will find there is an interesting case to the union and intersection duality.
 When standing alone, a type is both a single-case union and a single-case intersection on its own.
-This may appear to be a smart-ass revelation, but it can offer interesting perspectives.
+This may sound like a smart-ass revelation, but it can offer some interesting perspectives.

 ```TypeScript
 type T7 = { 'f1': string };